Work Weekend Policies and Guidelines

 At noon on Sunday, the Art and Theme Camp Placement process begins.
 Refer to the Placement Guidelines for details.
 After your Art object or Theme Camp site location has been settled on Sunday, you may clear brush, fly tarps, and begin big theme camp infrastructure work.

 3rd Work Weekend Tasks

 We finish up DPW projects like terraforming, drainage, and bridge repairs.
 The Bug builders need help building the Bug’s body, and gathering more sticks for it.

-If your camp is placed on previously-unoccupied ground which requires more preparation work, please inquire as to how to best coordinate preparing your camp’s site during WW.
+If your camp is placed on previously unoccupied ground which requires more preparation work, please inquire as to how to coordinate with the Work Weekend co-leads to best prepare your camp’s site during this Work Weekend.

 Theme camps with large commitments for pre-event setup can erect some infrastructure.
 This is not intended to replace Early Arrival.
 Small amounts of equipment can be cached by theme camps (organized, covered with a tarp).